Ramneet-Singh/Slides-Compositional-Reasoning-for-WMMs/slides.md

 - Judgements using earlier techniques are valid under **sequentially consistent semantics**
     - Can be directly used for data-race free code executing on weak memory models
-    - But, lots of code has data races! `seqlock`, `java.util.concurrent.ConcurrentLinkedQueue` ...
+    - But, lots of code has data races! `seqlock`, `ConcurrentLinkedQueue` in `java.util.concurrent` ...

 - How do we extend them to weak memory models?